kadena-io/kadena-docs/docs/coming-soon/my-file.md

-Hey here is my file
+Hey here is my file.
+I have more changes to make.